WaveEngine/EvergineDocs/manual/graphics/models/runtime_loaders.md

-# Loading models on runtime
+# Loading Models at Runtime

 Loading dynamic models has always been challenging in _Evergine_.
 To address this, we have introduced new packages that support _GLB_ and _STL_ formats.
 These packages allow you to manage scenarios where your models are not part of the initial application bundle (i.e., they are not static application assets) or are marked as _Raw_ [assets](../../evergine_studio/assets/index.md).
 For instance, you can dynamically download models from the internet and display them to users.
 The new runtime loader packages facilitate this process.

 ```csharp
 var assetsService = Application.Current.Container.Resolve<AssetsService>();